 Phase 1 will cover the basic concepts of leadership and management. postgraduate learners will complete a series of e-learning modules on the Post Graduate Virtual Learning Environment (PGVLE) site.
 These modules will include reflections and activities that must be completed to be able to progress.
-After completing the e-learning, postgraduate learners will attend a full day face-to-face workshop, where they will apply the information learnt in the e-learning and discuss ideas for their Quality Improvement Projects (QIPs) in phase 2.
+After completing the e-learning, postgraduate learners will attend a full day face-to-face workshop, where they will apply the information learnt in the e-learning.

 Phase 2 focuses on leadership in action through the implementation of a Quality Improvement Project (QIP).
-Postgraduate learners will have an online e-learning module covering the basic principles of Quality Improvement (QI).
+Postgraduate learners can access an online e-learning module covering the basic principles of Quality Improvement (QI).
 They will then undertake their QIP.
 This phase focuses on effecting change in the workplace, keeping the patient at the centre of this change.
 When performed to a high standard QIPs expose postgraduate learners to important learning experiences such as planning, negotiations, resolution of conflict, problem solving, and understanding structures within the NHS.
 Multidisciplinary working and establishing peer groups across boundaries is very important.

-The e-learning will cover the basics of QIP, however you are encouraged to engage with your local QI team who will be able to offer further support and more in-depth teaching.
+The e-learning will cover the basics of QIP; however you are encouraged to engage with your local QI team who will be able to offer further support and more in-depth teaching.